Tourism in Nauru: Getting to Nauru

 Nauru International Airport is the sole airport on the island.
 Nauru Airlines, formerly known as Air Nauru and Our Airline, is the only passenger airline operating to the island.
-It operates four passenger (and one cargo) Boeing 737-300 aircraft out of Brisbane, Australia, and provides an air link to Nadi, Honiara, Tarawa, Majuro, and Brisbane.
+It operates four passenger (and one cargo) Boeing 737-300 aircraft out of Brisbane, Australia, and provides an air link to Nadi, Tarawa, Majuro, Pohnpei, Palau and Brisbane.

 Accommodation

-There are four hotels in Nauru, including the Menen Hotel, the largest hotel on the island, and the OD-N-Aiwo Hotel.
-The Menen hosts two restaurants, the Anibare and the Oriental, and one bar.
-These facilities offer views of Anibare bay, off the east coast of the island.
+There are four accommodations in Nauru, namely the Menen Hotel (the largest hotel on the island), the OD-N-Aiwo Hotel, Ewa Lodge and Goodworks accommodation (serviced apartments).
+The Menen hosts one restaurant and one bar.
+The hotel offers views of Anibare bay, off the east coast of the island.